jiayin9/investment_advisor/README.md

 # Investor Copilot

-A simple investment planning tool built with HTML and JavaScript.
+Investor Copilot is a web-based investment planning tool designed to help investors build smarter portfolios based on their risk tolerance and investment horizon.

 ## Features